Home Page

 Tram Adventure

-The tram car, named Raven, arrives at the dock-side tram stop
+The tram car, named Raven, arrives at the tram terminal

-Raven arrives at the Mount Roberts tram stop.
+Raven arrives at the Mount Roberts tram terminal.
 Here is a view of the powerful cable works, and Nature Center.

 Now it is enjoyable to zip up the mountain in just a few minutes, watching the cruise ships and downtown Juneau fall away below, and the vistas down channel open up.
-The Visitor Center provides information about native American history and culture, and offers a restaurant and gift shop.
+The Visitor Center provides information about indigenous history and culture, and offers a restaurant and gift shop.

 The miniature conifers of the elfin forest are pruned and sculpted by the elements.